LG Velvet

-The LG Velvet is an Android phablet manufactured by LG Electronics, announced in May 2020 as a rebrand for the LG G series.
+The LG Velvet is an Android phablet smartphone manufactured by LG Electronics, announced in May 2020 as a rebrand for the LG G series.
 The device shares some of its hardware with the flagship V60 ThinQ, with the same display, but a smaller battery and different cameras.
-On April 5, 2021 LG announced it will be shutting down its mobile phone division and ceasing production of all remaining devices.
-LG noted the phone will be available until existing inventory runs out.
+On April 5, 2021, LG announced it would be shutting down its mobile phone division and ceasing production of all remaining devices.
+LG noted the phone would be available until existing inventory ran out.

 Specifications

 Design

 The Velvet uses an anodized aluminum frame and curved Gorilla Glass on both the front and back, with an IP68 rating for water/dust resistance.
 A unique vertically-oriented camera setup is on the rear.
 Instead of being housed in an array, each camera has a separate lens, using a "raindrop effect".
 The top sensor protrudes slightly, while the other sensors and LED flash are flush with the back panel.

 The 4G model is available in Black and Aurora Silver; the 5G model is available in Aurora White, Aurora Green, Aurora Gray and Illusion Sunset.
 Blue, Red and Pink carrier-exclusive finishes were added later for SK Telecom, KT and LG U+ respectively.
 The Verizon 5G UW model is only available in Aurora Red.